tyronne90/library-spring-boot-app/ReadMe.txt

 Initialize with create ->
 	spring.jpa.hibernate.ddl-auto = create

-after that change it to update ->
+after that change it to update or none ->
-	spring.jpa.hibernate.ddl-auto = update
+	spring.jpa.hibernate.ddl-auto = none
 --------------------------------------------------------------------------------------

 04. Change MySQL username & password